methodgames/methodgames.github.io/roleplay.md

 - Non-decaying bases:
     - **Twig blocks should not be destroyed.** Twig is not considered a secure building material and loot stored behind twig or **in unsecured areas of a base** will not be returned.
 You are responsible for securing your loot before logging off.
 This rule is not meant to encourage stealing.
     - Compounds are considered secure.
 Unlocked storage, locked storage, and deployables within secure areas of a base or compound cannot be looted.
 If you are caught looting a non-decaying base, you may be asked to leave or killed.
     - Unsecure deployables (ex. large furnaces) may be looted and boxes outside of building privilege may be destroyed.
+Locked boxes within building privilege should not be destroyed.
 If you are caught looting a deployable you may be warned and then killed by the owner.
 If you are asked to leave you must do so.
     - Twig and ladders should not be placed on another player’s base and boosting, flying, etc. should not be used to gain access to another player’s base.
     - If you gain access to an unlocked tool cupboard (TC), you may not grief or the base (ex. authorizing TC and building to close it off or taking items).
         - If you find a non-decaying base left open or a base that looks like it has been raided, please reach out to an admin to help secure it.